charmed-kubernetes/kubernetes-docs/pages/k8s/install-offline.md

 ls /tmp/.shrinkwrap/build/
 ```

-In air-gapped environment with access to the juju controller,
+In air-gapped environment with access to the Juju controller,
 1. Extract the tar.gz file
-2. Print Available instructions from the deploy.sh
+1. Print Available instructions from the deploy.sh
-   1. Push the simple-stream images to the juju cloud image backing services
+   1. Push the simple-stream images to the Juju cloud image backing services
-   2. Push necessary `deb` packages to the apt proxy
+   1. Push necessary `deb` packages to the APT proxy
-   3. Push the snaps to the snap-store-proxy
+   1. Push the snaps to the snap-store-proxy
-   4. Push the container images to your offline container registry
+   1. Push the container images to your offline container registry
-3. Ensure the juju environment is configured to pull from the snap-store-proxy and container registry
+1. Ensure the Juju environment is configured to pull from the snap-store-proxy and container registry
    1. this will require configuration changed on the `containerd` charm in `./charms/bundle.yaml`
-   2. ensure `applcations.containerd.options` includes `custom_registries` settings
+   1. ensure `applcations.containerd.options` includes `custom_registries` settings
-4. Finally, deploy the juju charms and resources from the provided local bundle.
+1. Finally, deploy the Juju charms and resources from the provided local bundle.
 ```bash
 tar -xvf cs:charmed-kubernetes-733-stable-*.tar.gz --force-local cd cs:charmed-kubernetes-733-stable-*/